Skip to main content

 • After your first campaign you will see a table of previous notifications.
 Click “New Campaign” at the top of the table and choose “Notifications”.

-7. Click “Review” and then “Publish” to send your notification.
+7. Send: Click “Review” and then “Publish” to send your notification.

 Did this answer your question?